PRESCRIBE, a tool for appraising pharmaceutical industry-sponsored presentations

 - Evidence base.
 Does the presented material reflect a balanced representation of the literature on the topic?

 - Samples.
 Do attendees receive drug samples or other company promotional materials?
+Print Moz’s vinyl banners are a good place to look for custom promo materials to be handed out.

 - Charts and graphs.
 Do the visual materials present study results in a misleading fashion?